Are we looking at the next big move in AppLovin Corporation (APP)?

-AppLovin Corporation (NASDAQ: APP) is -85.19% lower on its value in year-to-date trading and has touched a low of $13.02 and a high of $100.01 in the current 52-week trading range.
+AppLovin Corporation (NASDAQ: APP) is -85.74% lower on its value in year-to-date trading and has touched a low of $13.00 and a high of $99.29 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The APP stock was last observed hovering at around $13.30 in the last trading session, with the day’s gains setting it 0.66% off its average median price target of $25.50 for the next 12 months.
-It is also 76.34% off the consensus price target high of $59.00 offered by analysts, but current levels are -26.91% lower than the price target low of $11.00 for the same period.
+The APP stock was last observed hovering at around $13.48 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $25.00 for the next 12 months.
+It is also 76.42% off the consensus price target high of $57.00 offered by 19 analysts, but current levels are -22.18% lower than the price target low of $11.00 for the same period.

 Sponsored

-The stock witnessed a -21.00% gain in the last 1 month and extending the period to 3 months gives it a -47.12%, and is -10.05% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.58% over the week and 7.74% over the month.
+The stock witnessed a -22.71% gain in the last 1 month and extending the period to 3 months gives it a -45.12%, and is 1.05% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.26% over the week and 7.49% over the month.

 AppLovin Corporation is expected to release its quarterly report on 02/15/2023.The EPS is expected to grow by 126.60% this year.